trumpetcoder/node-cli-weather/readme.md

 >If you already have an API key from the last execise, you can skip this step.

 1. Go to [Weather Underground](https://www.wunderground.com/weather/api/).
-2. Sign up for an account by clicking the "Join" link at the top right and following the steps.
+2. Sign up for an account by clicking the "Sign In" link at the top right and following the steps to create a new account.
 3. Wait a few seconds, then check your email for a Verification email of Weather Underground.
 You may need to check your spam or other folders.
 4. Click the "Validate Your Email" button.
 5. Return to [Weather Underground](https://www.wunderground.com/)